vaishnavi-soga/Computational-Fluid-Dynamics-Vortex-shedding-and-external-flow-analysis-/README.md

 ### What Is Vortex Shedding?

 When fluid flows past a bluff body (like a cylinder), it cannot smoothly follow the curved surface.
-The flow **separates** and forms alternating swirling vortices downstream — the famous **Kármán vortex street**.
+The flow **separates** and forms alternating swirling vortices downstream of the famous **Kármán vortex street**.
 These cause an oscillating **lift force** perpendicular to the flow direction, even though the cylinder isn't moving.

 This is the same phenomenon that caused the **Tacoma Narrows Bridge** to oscillate and collapse in 1940.